Frequently Asked Questions

 Can I do telehealth from outside Arizona?

 Yes!
-We offer telehealth services to clients in Florida, Wisconsin, and Oregon in addition to Arizona.
+We offer telehealth services to clients in Arizona, Florida, Wisconsin, and Oregon.
 Our therapists are licensed in these states and can provide the same high-quality care via secure video sessions.
 Telehealth is a great option for those who prefer the convenience of therapy from home or have mobility limitations.
+Contact us to get started with telehealth.

 What should I expect in my first session?